Every Ben & Jerry’s Flavor—Ranked By Nutrition!

 When it comes to this Vermont-based ice cream company, less is… well, less.
-Many of Ben & Jerry's simplest flavors are unsurprisingly some of their most nutritionally sound.
+Many of the simplest Ben and Jerry’s flavors are unsurprisingly some of their most nutritionally sound.
 All flavors below are under 300 calories, have fewer than 11 grams of saturated fat, and come in it at under 27 grams of sugar.

 Nutrition: 270 calories, 14 g fat (8 g saturated fat), 65 mg sodium, 33 g carbs (1 g fiber, 27 g sugar), 4 g protein

-We saw that little happy dance you just did when you saw Half Baked was on the best list—even if it barely made it.
-If you're going to indulge, be sure to stick to the serving size to avoid any deleterious effects this large whack of carbs may have on your blood sugar.
+We saw that little happy dance you just did when you saw Half Baked was on the best of Ben & Jerry’s flavors list—even if it barely made it.
+If you’re going to indulge, be sure to stick to the serving size to avoid any deleterious effects this large whack of carbs may have on your blood sugar.

 Nutrition: 270 calories, 15 g fat (9 g saturated fat, 0.5 g trans fat), 80 mg sodium, 29 g carbs (< 1 g fiber, 26 g sugar), 4 g protein